andrewhlin/riscv-poky-mesa/README.md

 Yocto/OpenEmbedded RISC-V Port
 ==============================
+This repo is a dump of all of the work I've done on top of riscv-poky to get Mesa, X, and openGL programs to run in simulation (QEMU and spike).

+This was not done in a clean way or (probably) in proper openembedded style.
+I basically threw things together until they worked.

 `riscv-poky` is a full Linux Distribution for RISC-V, based on the Yocto Project and OpenEmbedded.
 It enables users to cross-compile a wide range of software for RISC-V and package them as file system images, or to be used with a package manager.